-Engineering is a fascinating, stimulating and rewarding career.
-Engineers are always in demand in a very wide range of roles and, given the current global challenges we face, never more so than now.
+Engineering is a fascinating, stimulating, rewarding and constantly changing career.
+We are always in demand across a wide variety of roles and, given the global challenges we currently face, never more so than now.
 Your engineering education at Strathclyde will stand you in the best possible stead and open doors in all sorts of organisations or indeed equip you to start one of your own.
+As you go through your programme, there will be a number of opportunities to engage with industry, both within your curriculum and beyond it.
+Please take full advantage of these opportunities to expand your horizons and fully equip you to make informed choices for your future.
 Modern life has been shaped by engineers and they are always at the forefront when new demands emerge.
-It is a wonderful time to be an engineer and study engineering, as we face the challenges of the coming decades.
+It is a wonderful time to be an engineer and study engineering, as we face head on the challenges of the coming decades.

-For those of you who are new to the subject and to studying at university or fully on campus for the first time, you may find the learning environment rather different to previous studies at school or college.
+For those of you who are new to studying at university, or indeed to Strathclyde, you may find the learning environment rather different to your previous studies.
 Adapting to studying in a university setting can, at the start, be almost as challenging as the technical content of the programme of study itself.
-I urge all students to think carefully about how you manage your time and to develop effective study methods.
-If you do and if you approach your studies with diligence, commitment and intelligence, you will build an excellent platform for success both in your studies at Strathclyde and in the fulfilling career that follows.
-Furthermore, with good time management and study technique, there should be ample time for you to enjoy everything that life at university has to offer and I encourage you to do just that!
+I urge you all to think carefully about how you manage your time and to develop effective study methods; please do engage with the plethora of services and support that the University has to offer.
+If you approach your studies with diligence, commitment and intelligence, you will build an excellent platform for success both in your studies at Strathclyde and in the fulfilling career that follows.
+Furthermore, with good time management and study technique, there should be ample time for you to enjoy everything that life at university has to offer and I encourage you to do just that whenever you are able!